andrew-schofield/keepass2-haveibeenpwned/README.md

 ### Username based
 * [Have I Been Pwned (HIBP)](https://haveibeenpwned.com/) - Checks the usernames of any entries against the Have I Been Pwned? list curated by Troy Hunt

+### Password based
+* [Have I Been Pwned (HIBP)](https://haveibeenpwned.com/) - Checks the passwords of any entries against the Have I Been Pwned? list curated by Troy Hunt

 ## Usage

 * Install the plugin into KeePass, this will add an entry to the Tools menu for "Have I Been Pwned?"